 Math Teachers Circle: Students interested in math education can join other practicing educators from the area once a month for dinner and math.
 These evenings are a time to collaborate with others on interesting topics in mathematics.

 Conference attendance: Students have opportunities to attend conferences with professors with some assisting in joint presentations.
 Conferences are encouraged and even required for students in math education courses to provide students experience with professional development opportunities similar to what they will have as practicing teachers.

-Middle school and high school students can participate in sessions coordinated by our faculty in either Dordt Discovery Days or IDEAS camps.
+Middle school and high school students can participate in sessions coordinated by our faculty for Dordt Discovery Days.
 Previous sessions have included board games, cryptography, card tricks, Fermi problems, and an Amazing Math Race.

 Math competitions: Each fall, Dordt students participate in the Putnam Exam.
 The Dordt College Math Challenge is a great opportunity for high school students to learn more about our programs while also participating in a mathematics competition with great prizes.
 For middle school students, Dordt hosts Math Bees for 7th and 8th grade students each spring.